-The risk assessments' primary geographical focus should be Norway, and the risk assessments should include the potential environmental risks of the product related to any changes in agricultural practices.
-The assignment covers assessment of direct environmental impact of the intended use of pesticides with the GMO under Norwegian conditions, as well as changes to agronomy and possible long-term changes in the use of pesticides.
+Risk assessments provided by VKM on all submissions concerning approval of cultivation within the EEA are requested to include the potential environmental risks of the product related to any changes in agricultural practices.
+The assignment covers assessment of direct environmental impact of the intended use of pesticides with the GMO under Norwegian conditions, as well as changes to agronomy and possible long-term variations in the use of pesticides.